 Julbo sells these goggles with several lens options, some of which offer a wider range of adaptability to light conditions.
 If purchasing again, we would likely opt for one of these different lenses, like the Zebra Photochromic.
 But then again, we love the red and blue look that only comes with the Snow Tiger lens.

 The Julbo goggles are comfortable enough to wear from open to close at a resort, but they weren't the top dog for face feel.
 The three layers of foam provide plenty of cushioning, but the brushed layer that touches our faces wasn't our favorite.
 While soft, it was noticeably scratchier than other models that scored higher.
 Noticeable, but not awful.
-This was the chief drawback for comfort with this model.
+This was the chief drawback for the comfort with this model.
 Keep in mind, opening the vents can let in a cooling breeze that other models can't do, which increases comfort when charging the slopes on warm days.

 The three silicone strips running along the inside of the strap function fine to hold the goggles in place on a helmet, and the dual plastic adjustment pieces are simple enough to fine-tune your desired tightness.
 The dual adjustment pieces also mean that they live comfortably on the side of your head, not directly in the back where the pressure can cause discomfort.
 This subtle comfort factor is noticed only in situations when not wearing a helmet, such as backcountry ascents and midday beverage breaks at the resort.